raphael-pietrzak/mass-manager/README.md

 follow README.md in frontend folder

-## You can also run the project by following the steps below:
+## You can also run the project by following the steps below

 ```bash
 git clone https://github.com/raphael-pietrzak/mass-manager.git